 Once the request for a hearing is submitted by the California landlord, the tenant gets notified of the hearing date and time within 20 days.
 Both the landlord and the tenant are responsible for bringing the following items to the hearing:

-• A copy of notice issued by the landlord mentioning the reason for filing execution
+- A copy of the written notice issued by the landlord mentioning the reason for filing execution

 Writ of Restitution

 Once a notice for eviction has been filed in California, the landlord may opt for a writ of restitution.
-This document is issued by the court requiring the tenant to vacate the rental property within five days and remove any personal property.
+This document is issued by the court requiring the tenant to move out of the rental property within five days and remove any personal property from the premises.

 The writ of restitution also requires that all compensation due to the landlord must be paid before or on the day of eviction, including any payment plans established between parties.